-Evaluationby Max.
-Marks Evaluation Criteria / Parameter

-05 Review 1

-D 10 Review 2

-Department Review Committee 10 Review 3

-15 Final presentation with the draft copy of the report standard format

-10 Submission of the report in a standard format

-10 Regularity and Punctuality

-10 Work Progress

-Supervisor 10 Quality of the work which may lead topublications

-10 Analytical / Programming / Experimental Skills Preparation

-10 Report preparation in a standard format
+Guidelines for awarding marks in CIE: Max.
+Marks:100 Evaluation by Max.
+Marks Evaluation Criteria / Parameter Evaluation Criteria / Parameter Department Review Committee 05 Review 1 10 Review 2 10 Review 3 15 Final presentation with the draft copy of the report standard format 10 Submission of the report in a standard format Supervisor 10 Regularity and Punctuality 10 Work Progress 10 Quality of the work which may lead to publications 10 Analytical / Programming / Experimental Skills Preparation 10 Report preparation in a standard format